+\odot = FACILITATOR'S INPUT/NOTES This icon indica

+manual where the

+to refer to the qui

-= FACILITATOR'S INPUT/NOTES - This icon indicates sections in the manual where the facilitator is required to refer to the guide for detail. = HINTS - This icon gives hints/tips about how you can handle the leadership management issues under discussion in the unit. • = ROLE-PLAY This icon refers to an activity that should be done by a group of people (more than one person).
-In this activity the group is divided so that the participants play different roles and others observe and provide feedback to those who participated actively in the exercise. = EXERCISE This icon refers to an activity that should be done individually or with others.
-The exercise is aimed at assisting the participants to apply the acquired skills to a practical situation. = CASE STUDY - This icon refers to an activity that depicts a real life situation.
+ates sections in the e facilitator is required to refer to the guide for detail.

+This icon refers to an activity that should be done by a group of people (more than one person).
+In this activity the group is divided so that the participants play different roles and others observe and provide feedback to those who participated actively in the exercise.

+This icon refers to an activity that should be done individually or with others.
+The exercise is aimed at assisting the participants to apply the acquired skills to a practical situation.

+This icon refers to an activity that depicts a real life situation.
 The participants are expected to do the case study as individuals or groups.
 It is designed to allow the individual to apply both personal experiences and information provided in the unit or module to come with a solution.

-V = SELF-TEST This icon refers to an activity that should be done on an individual basis.
+This icon refers to an activity that should be done on an individual basis.
 The answers to these activities are found in the contents of the unit/module.

 Introduc ction 1

 Broad aims 1

 Assumptions 1

 Unit 1: Understanding one's Own Identity and Self-concept 2

 Outcomes 2

 Exercise 2

 Definitions 3

 Unit 2: The Question of Self-identity, 'Who am I?'
-2
+4

 Outcomes 4

-An example of identity issues facing women 2
+An example of identity issues facing women 4

-A sound sense of identity is about self-acceptance 2
+A sound sense of identity is about self-acceptance 4

-Unit 3: Self-concept and Women in Management -
+Unit 3: Self-concept and Women in Management 7

 Outcomes 7

 Definitions 7

 General manifestations of different types of self-concept 8

 External 8

 Exercise 8

 External factors affecting the self-concept of women 8

-Internal factors affecting a woman's self-concept Ç
+Internal factors affecting a woman's self-concept 9

-Building a positive self-concept Ç
+Building a positive self-concept 9

 Unit 4: Building a Positive Self-image 12

-Outcomes 12

-Why do people engage in impression management?
 12

 12

+12

-· 13
+13

-Useful tips in modifying your behaviour 14
+14

 15

-Tips

-Case Studies
+15

+·

-Unit 5: Managing your Time
+Unit 5: Managing your Time 17

 Outcomes 17

 Managing time spent on administrative type activities 17

 Unit 6: Planning for Personal Success 20

 Outcomes 20

 Personal Values 20

 Exercise 20

 Crafting your own vision 21

 Exercise 22

 Setting personal goals 22

 Unit 7: Managing the Time you Spend on the Phone 24

 Outcomes 24

 Maximising your efficiency through technology 24

 Adopt a screening procedure 24

 Plan your outgoing calls and include them in your daily 'to do' list 25

 Tips for handling outgoing calls efficiently 25

 Minimise the need for others to call you 25

 Plan a no-interruption time for yourself 25

 Develop personal strategies to cope with long-winded callers 25

 Tips 25

 Exercise 26

 Unit 8: Tools used for Effective Time Management 27

 Outcomes 27

 Choosing a diary 27

 Why is it important to keep an up-to-date diary?
 27

 Choose a diary carefully 27

 Tips on making your diary work for you 28

 Unit 9: Handling Visitors Without Appointments 30

 Outcomes 30

 Strategies to deal with drop-in visitors 31

-Deferences 22
+Deferences 2.0